dusty-nv/jetson-inference/docs/webrtc-dash.md

             event.alert_triggered = True
 ```

-Action plugins should implement the `on_event()` callback which receives all new and updated events from the system.
-The plugins then filter the events by domain-specific critera before triggering a response of some kind.
-See the [`Event`](../python/www/dash/server/event.py) class for the event attributes that can be accessed.
-This code all runs in the backend streaming process.

-### Filters

-Actions can implement custom event filtering logic, and/or inherit from the [`EventFilter`](../python/www/dash/server/filter.py) mix-in that implements some default filtering (like class labels, minimum confidence score, minimum number of frames, ect) which can be called with the `filter()` function.
-The BrowserAlert plugin uses this above.
-It then checks/sets an attribute (`alert_triggered`) which prevents the same event from triggering multiple alerts.
 It's possible that in some more advanced scenarios, you may want to re-trigger the action when other aspects of the event changes (like a significant deviation in confidence score, or exceeding an amount of time being detected, for example)

 ### Properties